 The last thing you want—after taking all that time to learn how to write an invoice—is for your invoice details to be unclear.
 When sending, remind your client you’re happy to answer any questions or concerns they may have about the payment terms, line items, or any other details listed above.

 Let your client know you’ll follow up

 This final step is critical.
 Your client needs to know that you’ll be following up on this invoice to ensure it gets paid.
-Let them know you’ll follow up on the invoice due date if you haven’t seen a payment.
+Let them know you’ll follow up if the invoice goes past-due.
 You may even want to follow up a few days before to ensure a timely payment.